co4s1/markov-music-classifier/readme.md

-### Heatmaps
+### Transition Matrix Heatmaps
 In these maps,the y-axis represents the current note (Xn) and the x-axis represents the subsequent note (Xn+1).
-Warmer colors indicate a high probability that a particular transition, and cooler colors represent a lower probability.
+Warmer colors indicate a higher frequency of that a particular transition for the particular composer, and cooler colors represent a lower frequency.

 **Mozart notes heatmap**